 The Eversource Hartford Marathon has been selected as an AbbottWMM Wanda Age Group World Ranking qualifying race.
 All eligible finishers will automatically earn points according to their age, time and gender, aligned with the following age groups for men and women: 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80+.
 Click Here…

 Eversource Hartford Marathon participants can get real-time athlete updates.
-Athletes or spectators can follow along and receive real-time updates with course time and pace from the start line, finish line and split mats located approximately every 5K along the route.
-Details on how to sign up will be available September 23, 2021.
+Participants or spectators can follow along and receive real-time updates with course time and pace from the start line, finish line and split mats along the route.
+Click here…

-Baby Jogger/Strollers are NOT permitted in the marathon and half marathon races but will be allowed in the 5K race, please see details on the stroller policy HERE.
+Baby Jogger/Strollers are NOT permitted on the marathon and half marathon race courses, but will be allowed in the 5K race, please see details on the stroller policy HERE.